Mega Millions winners in Georgia, California to split $648 million

 Ticket buying reached a fever pitch over the weekend, with 20 percent more chances sold than expected, Otto said.

-(Additional reporting by Steve Gorman, writing by Steve Gorman and Colleen Jenkins; editing by Gunna Dickson)
+(Additional reporting by Steve Gorman in Los Angeles; Writing by Steve Gorman and Colleen Jenkins; Editing by Gunna Dickson and Lisa Shumaker)